How to Choose the Best Blush Color for Your Skin Tone

-Look at the veins under your wrist.
-You will becool-toned if your veins are bluish or purple.
-Orwarm-toned if your veins are greenish.
+Look at the veins on the underside of your wrist.
+You will be cool-toned if your veins are bluish or purple.
+Or warm-toned if your veins are greenish.

 If your skin is light/fair, blush colors that look natural on medium/tan skin will appear darker on your skin tone.
-Blush colors that look natural on dark/brown or deep/black skin look much more dramatic on your skin tone.
+Blush colors that look natural on dark or deep skin look much more dramatic on your skin tone.
 And vice versa.
 You want to choose something that doesn’t clash with the look you are trying to achieve.

 If your skin is light/fair with some pink or peach undertones, you want to choose makeup that doesn't have those pigments in them.
 If you do, it will make your natural skin tone look much more pink or peach.
 Understanding how to use the right blush for you to complement your complexion is a great way to get great results with your daily makeup routine.

 These two blushes are both light colors, however, the blush "Beautiful" doesn't have any red pigment in it, which will make your skin look more natural.
 On the other hand, we have the blush "Sweetie Pie."
 In this blush, we added red pigment which will bring all your red, pink, or peach undertones, and make your skin look much more red, pink, or peach than it is.

 The same for medium/tan skin and makeup that has yellow or olive pigments in it, dark skin and makeup that has yellow or reddish pigments, or deep skin and makeup that has yellow, reddish or cool blue purplish pigments.
 The right blush for you will be something that complements, rather than emphasizes, your skin.